DorinDaniil/Garage/README.md

 Overview
 --------

-The AugmenterPipeline is a model that utilizes Mistral, Llava, and StableDiffusionInpaintPipeline to replace a specified object in a given image with a new one.
+The BaselineAugmenterPipeline is a model that utilizes Mistral, Llava, and StableDiffusionInpaintPipeline to replace a specified object in a given image with a new one.
 The class generates a new object and a prompt, and then replaces the specified object in the image with the new one.

 Usage
 -----